fjfinch/dns-server-ansible/README.md

 # dns-server-ansible
-Ansible playbook to deploy and configure Pi-hole & Unbound containers.
+Ansible playbook to deploy and configure Pi-hole & Unbound Docker containers.
 Tested on Ubuntu ARM64 (Raspberry Pi).

 ## Install & setup
 To use Ansible, a couple of tools are required: